CosyEdit: Unlocking End-to-End Speech Editing Capability from Zero-Shot Text-to-Speech Models: Experiments

-We propose a data construction procedure that is able to transform existing speech corpora into supervised speech editing datasets covering insertion, deletion, and substitution sub-tasks.
-Using this procedure, we construct the GigaEdit dataset based on GigaSpeech-S \cite{chen2021gigaspeech}.
+\textbf{GigaEdit Dataset.} We propose a data construction procedure that is able to transform existing speech corpora into supervised speech editing datasets covering insertion, deletion, and substitution sub-tasks.
+Using this procedure, we construct the GigaEdit dataset based on GigaSpeech-S~\cite{chen2021gigaspeech}.
 As illustrated in Fig.~\ref{fig:CosyEdit}(a), we treat each utterance and its transcript as the target speech and target text, and use MFA to obtain their time alignment.
-For the insertion sub-task, we randomly remove some segments of the target speech according to the time alignment, and the resulting shortened speech and transcript serve as the original speech and original text.
-The deletion sub-task can be regarded as the symmetric counterpart of the insertion task: we apply the same procedure as for insertion but swap the roles of the original and the target.
-For the substitution sub-task, we delete a contiguous segment from the target speech, split this segment into two parts, and respectively insert each part back into the deletion site to form two utterances, which are assigned as the new target speech and the original speech.
+We then construct data for three basic editing types: (1) For the insertion sub-task, we randomly remove some segments of the target speech according to the time alignment (removed length $< |X_{\mathrm{tar}}| / 2$), and the resulting shortened speech and transcript serve as the original speech and original text.
+(2) The deletion sub-task can be regarded as the symmetric counterpart of the insertion task: we apply the same procedure as for insertion but swap the roles of the original and the target.
+(3) For the substitution sub-task, we delete a contiguous segment from the target speech, split this segment into two non-overlapping parts, and respectively insert each part back into the deletion site to form two utterances, which are therefore used as a substitution pair.

 To improve generalization to scenarios involving multiple edit locations and diverse edit operations, we extend the substitution procedure to a multi-edit task.
 In this variant, we randomly delete multiple non-contiguous segments from the target speech, while keeping the remaining steps identical to those of the substitution sub-task.
-The corresponding transcript pairs are generated using the same procedures, enabling the dataset to simulate real-world editing conditions.
+The corresponding transcript pairs are generated using the same procedures, enabling the simulation of hybrid basic editing types.